 A medium-term uptrend had started on December 11, 2018 at 6.66 and reached 10.93 on February 27, 2019.
 GE gained -4.27 points, or -64.11%, in 11 weeks.
 Price is near the Fibonacci 23.6% retracement level.
 The Fibonacci retracement level is considered a support/resistance level.

 Weekly Technical Indicators: [See GE weekly technical indicators chart]

-The weekly MACD line is below its signal line since January 27, 2017.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term downtrend is strong.
+The weekly MACD line is above its signal line since January 11, 2019.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.